 Serve a model using Triton Inference Server

-Serve a BERT model using NVIDIA Triton Inference Server.
+This guide describes how to serve a BERT model using NVIDIA Triton Inference Server.

 Refresh the knative-serving charm

-upgrade the knative-serving charm to channel latest/edge
+Upgrade the knative-serving charm to channel latest/edge:

 juju refresh knative-serving --channel=latest/edge